 \section{Limitations to the Scalability of DAPI~Control}

-In the previous section, we discussed how the performance in terms of resistive power losses depends on system parameters for a given network.
-Aside from the importance of designing the controller so that the losses for any given network are acceptable, a very important performance characteristic is the \emph{scalability} of a given control design.
-That is, to ensure that the network can be extended without deteriorating performance and without having to alter the network or control design.
-As we shall see, the addition of noise affects the scalability of the DAPI algorithm.
+In the previous section, we discussed how the performance in terms of resistive power losses depends on the system parameters for a given network.
+Aside from the importance of designing the controller so that the losses for a given network are acceptable, an important issue is the \emph{scalability} of a given control design.
+That is, the ability to extend the network without degrading performance and without needing to alter the network or control design.
+As we shall see, measurement noise affects the scalability of DAPI control.